LorenzoGiorgini/ts-song-search-app/README.md

-# Simple boilerplate to create a typescript react app
+# Practicing a bit with typescript , types and typescript react app